20 June 2022 | Australian GPs, DPA, UK/Ireland GPs | 10 minutes read

 Applicants must have completed all training and examination criteria to practice in their field of specialty in their country of training or be no more than two years away from completing their specialist training overseas to be eligible for registration.
 Overseas trained specialists should apply directly to the relevant specialist medical college for assessment.

-If you have a valid visa, such as a temporary employer-sponsored visa, you can work in Australia under provisional registration as an overseas-trained doctor.
+If you have a valid visa, such as a temporary employer-sponsored visa, you can work in Australia under AHPRA registration as an overseas-trained doctor.

-Evidence of full registration with AHPRA would enable a suitable skills assessment to be conducted for medical doctors.
+Evidence of registration with AHPRA is proof of a suitable skills assessment for medical doctors.

 You have four options for demonstrating English language proficiency.
 These pathways are as follows: